secretstartups/handbook/sales/training/field-functional-competencies/index.html.md

 ## Customer Focus

-Field team members should be focused on the customer and how we can deliver a world class experience with every interaction.
+Field team members should be focused on the customer and delivering a world class experience with every interaction.

 | EXAMPLE SKILLS / BEHAVIORS | DESCRIPTION |
 | ---- | ----- |